 - A light scarf

 You can buy these from Amazon, if you don’t already have them.

 The best thing about these items of clothing is that you can wear them in all seasons, hot or cold.
 Due to them being made out of thin material, they all fold up very flat and don’t take up a lot of space at all.

 Trust me, you really don’t need that pair of heels.
 You will end up going to pubs, bars, and clubs that don’t really give a damn about what is on your feet.
-All you really want in your pack is a pair of sneakers, some flat sandals, and a good pair of boots (which you will probably be wearing so less in your luggage again).
+All you really want in your pack is a pair of sneakers, some flat sandals, and a good pair of boots or hiking shoes (which you will probably be wearing so less in your luggage again).

 This is going to be a tough one for most girls.
 Sorry to break it to you, but you will eventually discover that we really can survive on very low maintenance, while still keeping up good hygiene of course!
 So, this is what I’ve been lugging around with me:

 - A good razor (refillable ones, not disposable ones)